Workshops 2025

 painted them since 2010.
 The joy that she experiences from studying them is embodied in each piece.
 Fran paints each bird how she views them: elegant, poised, beautiful, and full of happiness and charm.

-1 - 1.5 hour workshop
+1 - 1.5 hour workshop in the Art Studio Highgate Primary School

 Ages: 6+